Joanna Poe / flickr

 Still later, the area's position south of the peaks of the Canadian Shield meant that roads and railroads were forced to converge at Winnipeg, making it the point through which the eastbound raw materials of the West and the westbound manufactured goods of the East passed.
-Profiting by the hydroelectric power generated from its rivers, the city emerged in the 20th century as a manufacturing center in its own right.
+Profiting by the hydroelectric power generated from its rivers, the city emerged in the 20th century as a manufacturing center.

 French Canadian explorer and trader Pierre Gaultier de la Vérendrye founded Fort Rouge at the confluence of the rivers in 1738.
 This fur-trading post was succeeded by Fort Gibraltar, built by the North West Co. in 1804, and Fort Garry, founded by the Hudson's Bay Co. in 1821.
-In the same year, Lord Selkirk brought a party of Scottish settlers to these fertile lands, a move that greatly disturbed the trappers and voyageurs who feared their livelihoods would be destroyed.
+In the same year, Lord Selkirk brought Scottish settlers to these fertile lands; the resident trappers and voyageurs feared for their livelihoods.

 The settlement managed to survive, shifting from trapping and hunting to agriculture.
-Because of aggressive Canadian advertising campaigns in Europe and a homestead policy similar to that being used to settle the plains of the United States, large numbers of immigrants began to flow into the area in the 1860s.
+Because of aggressive Canadian advertising campaigns in Europe and a homestead policy similar to that being used to settle the plains of the United States, large numbers of immigrants began arriving in the 1860s.

-In 1873 the village about a half mile north of Fort Garry was incorporated and named for the Cree Nation words win (“muddy”) and nipee (“water”).
+In 1873 the village was incorporated and named for the Cree Nation words win (“muddy”) and nipee (“water”).
 The railroad aided Winnipeg's growth still further: In 1876 the city began to ship wheat east, and when the Canadian Pacific Railway connected the coasts in 1885, freight and passengers began to flow through the city in both directions.

-The diversity of today's Winnipeg mirrors the many nationalities of the people who settled it, drawn by agriculture, the railroad or industry.
+Winnipeg's diversity mirrors the many nationalities of its settlers, drawn by agriculture, the railroad or industry.
 From countries throughout Great Britain and Europe they came, creating a cultural mix reflected in the city's skyline, which includes the neoclassical splendor of the Manitoba Legislative Building, the century-old buildings of Old Market Square and the rounded spires of the Ukrainian Greek Orthodox Cathedral.

 Archeological digs have uncovered evidence that The Forks' current site was an aboriginal peoples' seasonal meeting place more than 6,000 years ago.
 Tools, bones, footprints and pottery have been unearthed at the site located at the confluence of the Red and Assiniboine rivers.
 Still a meeting place, this site has modern amenities like shopping, dining and entertainment venues as well as a playground, garden, amphitheater and beautiful views.
 The Assiniboine Riverwalk, the Children's Museum and the Canadian Museum for Human Rights are three highlights.

 The Golden Boy, sculpted by Georges Gardet of Paris, is a 5.25-metre-tall (17.2-ft.), 1,650-kilogram (3,638-lb.) statue sheathed in 24 karat gold leaf atop the Legislative Building dome.
-In many ways it symbolizes the past and the future of Winnipeg residents.
 The statue was diverted on its journey from a French foundry during World War I, while the vessel carrying it transported troops for 2 years.
 After crossing the Atlantic many times, the golden immigrant was finally placed where he stands today, one hand holding aloft the torch of progress, the other cradling a symbolic sheaf of wheat.
-High above the city, he strides toward the increasingly important natural resources of the north, his color echoing the golden hue of the rolling fields of grain that brought the city below population and prosperity.

 By CarForming a circle around Winnipeg is a perimeter highway.
 To the north of the Trans-Canada Highway, the major approach from the east and west, this perimeter road is designated Hwy.
 101. To the south of the Trans-Canada Highway it is numbered Hwy.
 100.